sortofsleepy/staticsitegen/readme.md

 1. You can use it as a static site generator.
 Once you're done entering your content, you run `node compiler.js` to compile the site.
 You can specify a particular directory by adding the `--project` flag, otherwise it will default to looking for a folder called `site` from wherever the script is run.
 After compiling, you'll have a folder called `dist` in your project folder.
 You can also specify a `--destination` flag as well, but note that writing to a particular destination is currently un-tested.
 2. A server setup is included as well which can be used to serve as a development platform or simply serve the site itself.
 You can start the server by running
 `node app.js` from the repository root.
 Note that specifying an alternate directory to serve the site from is currently not tested.
-Also note that server components are not automatically inststalled.
+Also note that server components are not automatically installed.
 To install the server packages, run `npm install --dev`

 Specifics on how to use this system
 ===